 - A peer review process, including the decision and comments from the Accreditation Committee;

 - Annual quality improvement guidance and support over a period of 5 years

 - Identified opportunities for improvements to help your health department better serve its population; and

 - Exclusive contribution to a growing network of accredited local health departments and best practices to enhance the evidence-base for public health.

 Fees are based on the size of the jurisdictional population served by the health department.
 Jurisdictional population is used as a proxy for complexity of the review.
 PHAB’s Accreditation Fee Schedule will be published annually, one year in advance.
-The rate is applicable for a period of five years, beginning with the date of submission of the full application.
-Invoices will be provided by PHAB to the applicant health department based on the type of payment schedule they select.
+The rate is applicable for the period and process of the application.
+Invoices will be provided by PHAB to the applicant health department based on the category and payment schedule they select.
 The total fee is required to be paid, regardless of the outcome of the accreditation decision.

 Payment of Fees